RomePerl14/MATLAB-Code/README.md

 # MATLAB-Code
-This is where my school Matlab code is stored. wicked
+### This is where I keep matlab code.
+Mostly for school

+MATH461 - Linear Algebra

+MATH246 - Differential Equations